 Aiming for an anti-fragile financial life

 In addition to an emergency fund, there are many other things you can do to help you feel less financially fragile.
-They are including but not limited to the following: invest via a retirement account, invest via a brokerage account, invest in your personal and professional development (learn new or sharpen existing skills), get insurance (renter’s, auto, and health to name a few), build a solid network of folks you can tap for support (both personally and professionally), prioritize your physical and mental health, consider a side business (if you have the bandwidth and desire), create an additional revenue stream, work on practical skills like cooking, understand how to regulate your nervous system, meditate, keep a gratitude journal, try a “buy list,” go to therapy, do something that feels fulfilling and puts you in a flow state so you’re not always anxious about money, get the fuck off social media, unsubscribe to annoying emails trying to sell you shit, try to be in the present moment, appreciating everything you have.
+They are including but not limited to the following: invest via a retirement account (aka your super), invest in your personal and professional development (learn new or sharpen existing skills), get insurance (renter’s, car and income protection, to name a few), build a solid network of folks you can tap for support (both personally and professionally), prioritise your physical and mental health, consider a side business (if you have the bandwidth and desire), create an additional revenue stream, work on practical skills like cooking, understand how to regulate your nervous system, meditate, keep a gratitude journal, try a “buy list,” go to therapy, do something that feels fulfilling and puts you in a flow state so you’re not always anxious about money, get the fuck off social media, unsubscribe to annoying emails trying to sell you shit, try to be in the present moment, appreciating everything you have.

 Maybe I gave you too many things, and the point wasn’t to overwhelm you, the point was to show you all the ways you can find agency and fortify your financial life and sense of security.

 “Enough” will often feel like a moving target.
 Many times we convince ourselves that if we just save X amount of money, we’ll feel like we have enough.
 If we’re privileged, fortunate, and disciplined enough to get to that number, we often arrive at our intended destination feeling no more safe or secure and with another ambitious goal to march towards.
 While this may be the mindset that allows progress, it can also lead to discontent.